About Home Loan Interest Rates

 The RBI has decided to phase out MCLR-based lending over time to introduce a more transparent and repo rate-receptive RLLR to offer affordability to customers and improve the overall financial system.

 LTV is the maximum loan amount a lender extends to home loan applicants as a percentage of the property’s current market value.
 A high LTV, while bringing suitable financing value, also translates to a higher loan amount and increased risk of lending.
-This results in an increased interest rate.
+This results in an increased home loan interest.
 Borrowers can increase their down payment amount to reduce the total loan amount for an affordable housing loan interest rate.

 The location of a property, its current condition, and amenities available determine its resale value.
 The age of a property also commands its resale prospects.
 A high resale value means a lucrative opportunity for financial institutions, incentivising them to offer lower interest rates to borrowers and vice versa.